This post may contain affiliate links. Please read my disclosure and privacy policy.

 How to Make Paleo Muffins

-1. Mix.
-Add the almond butter, applesauce, eggs, honey, baking powder, cinnamon, ginger, nutmeg, and salt to a large bowl, and mix well.
+In a large bowl, add the almond butter, applesauce, eggs, honey, baking powder, cinnamon, ginger, nutmeg, and salt.
+Stir well until the batter looks smooth.

 paleo muffin batter mixed in glass bowl

-2. Bake.
-Use a 1/4 cup to scoop the batter into a lined muffin pan.
+Use a 1/4 cup measure to scoop the batter into the prepared muffin pan.
+Evenly divide the batter among the 12 cups, if possible.

 almond butter muffin batter poured into pan